-Figure 2.--Types of airflow over ridges: (a) laminar streaming; (b) standing eddy streaming; (c) wave streaming; and (d and e) rotor streaming.
-Dashed line on left indicates vertical profile of horizontal wind speed
+Figure 8.
+Types of airflow over ridges: (a) laminar streaming; (b) standing eddy streaming; (c) wave streaming; and (d and e) rotor streaming.
+Dashed line on left indicates vertical profile of horizontal wind speed.

+A glider instructor, who had been in the COS area for more than 25 years, was interviewed.
+He stated that around 1200 on the day of the accident, he observed a rotor hit the ground with estimated wind speeds of 70 to 80 miles per hour.
+He was inside a building at a wrecking yard when he heard the roar of the wind.
 He then went outside and saw a rotor impacting the ground in the yard, which he said was about 1/2 mile east and 5 miles north of the extended centerline of runway 35 at COS.
 Tree limbs were blown off and car hoods were damaged.
 He believed that the rotor was part of a line of rotors extending north to south which would most likely have extended to the area where the accident occurred.
 He stated that the year's weather activity had been highly unusual with many days of strong downslope winds and rotors.
 He said that he had experienced vertical velocities of 5,000 to 6,000 feet per minute in rotors and that rotors can be as small as a "gymnasium" or many miles long.
 He added that the force of rotors impacting the ground has severely damaged houses, railroad cars, and trucks.

-In a subsequent written statement, the instructor told the Safety Board that the wrecking yard was about 12 statute miles north of COS and 1 statute mile east of the extended centerline of its runway 17-35 and that the elevation was 7,300 feet: He stated that on the morning of March 3, 1991, he observed a rotor system on a line parallel to the Front Range, passing over the wrecking yard and other points north and south, especially south because of the angle of Pikes Peak, Mt.
+In a subsequent written statement, the instructor told the Safety Board that the wrecking yard was about 12 statute miles north of COS and 1 statute mile east of the extended centerline of its runway 17-35 and that the elevation was 7,300 feet.
+He stated that on the morning of March 3, 1991, he observed a rotor system on a line parallel to the Front Range, passing over the wrecking yard and other points north and south, especially south because of the angle of Pikes Peak, Mt.
 Rosa, and Cheyenne Mountain with the northwest prefrontal wind.
 He said that on the morning of the accident, there was an unusually strong prefrontal weather system and a sky full of rotor clouds.
 He added that he had flown gliders into vertical velocities of more than 5,000 feet per minute in and around rotor/wave systems and that pitch changes of 60 degrees and roll changes of 180 degrees (inverted) are not uncommon.